 Black Spruce Essential Oil

-Black Spruce is an evergreen tree with needles that are arranged singly on the branches and is native to North America.
+Black Spruce is an evergreen tree with needles that are arranged singly on the branches.
+It is native to North America.

 - Botanical Family: Pinaceae